RichardLitt/what-is-richard-doing-now/index.md

 ---
 description: A place where I announce in public what I am doing at the moment.
-project:
+project: diginf
 ---

 What is Richard focusing on?

-## Every email from this week
+## Checking in on all of the Digital Infrastructure peeps

 {% if page.project %}
   {% assign project = site.data.projects[page.project] %}